Winds-AI/Jules-codeRabbit/Plan.md

 # 7 — Queue & worker details

-* Use Redis + RQ, or Redis + custom async worker, or Celery (choose one).
-* For a prototype:

-  * Provide a simple in-memory queue implementation that works locally.
-  * Provide a Redis-backed queue implementation for production (REDIS_URL).
+* Default to an async in-memory queue implementation for the prototype.
+* Keep the queue interface pluggable so a Redis-backed worker can be added later.
+* When scaling beyond the prototype, document how to provision Redis and update `REDIS_URL`.
 * Worker behavior:

   * Concurrent worker processes (1 by default, configurable).